Frequently Asked Questions

 How large of a system will I need?

 This largely depends on the amount of electricity you use.
-Prior to installing solar, it’s a good idea to adopt some energy saving practices such as using compact fluorescent light bulbs.
+Prior to installing solar, it’s a good idea to adopt some energy saving practices such as using LED’s or compact fluorescent light bulbs.
 Please visit our Energy Savings page for additional tips.
-The further you can reduce your utility bill, the lower the cost of the PV system will be.
+The further you can reduce your utility bill, the lower the cost of the solar system will be.
 Other considerations for system size are available space on your roof or property and your budget.
 Ideally, your home or business can accommodate a system large enough to totally offset you monthly electric bill

 What is Photovoltaics or PV?